 JOBS DONE

-The jobs in this list are selected examples of the work Optimal Solutions delivers.
+The jobs in this list are selected examples of the work LUIS MOLINA delivers.
 With some exceptions, completion time-frames and other measurements of goals are omitted for brevity.

-The jobs in blue are services rendered by OS in its three areas of Special Services.
-Go to the Special Services page to see OS´s special services summarized.
+The jobs in blue are services rendered in our three areas of Special Services.
+Go to the Special Services page to see our special services listed.

-(4) Integrate a more effective (stronger and more motivated) organization in manufacturing management, packing and shipping, maintenance and equipment setting up for changing styles.
+(4) In a complex manufacturing company, organize more effective (stronger and more motivated) teams in (a) manufacturing management, (b) packing and shipping, and (c) equipment setting up and maintenance for constantly changing products.

 (5) Make three several-years-old manufacturing plants reach their production volume records in less than three months, without overtime.
-Efficiency was acceptable for 2 of the 3 plants, but it increased substantially for the three plants -7%, 11% and 26% respectively.
+The three plant managers were excellent and efficiency was very good for two of the three plants, but it increased substantially for the three plants -7%, 11% and 26% respectively.

 (6) Design a project for optimization of use of floor space.
 Cost reduction was US $ 3.3 million per year, with an investment payback period of less than nine months.